-Total state appropriations, which include other items such as state health insurance allocations, increased \$1.0 million from \$12.8 million in 2021 to \$13.8 million in 2022.
-Total state appropriations peaked in fiscal year 2008 at \$16.9 million and have declined 18.3% since that timeframe.
+Total state appropriations, which include other items such as state health insurance allocations, were consistent with prior year at \$12.8 million in 2021 and 2020.
+Total state appropriations peaked in fiscal year 2008 at \$16.9 million and have declined 24.4% since that timeframe.

-With consistent state appropriations, The Citadel did not increase tuition for in state students (Corps of Cadets, College Transfer Program, and Graduate College included).
+With consistent state appropriations, The Citadel did not increase tuition for in state students (Corps of Cadets, College Transfer Program and Graduate College included).

-Based on decreased enrollment and no increase in cadet fees, there was a \$2.6 million decrease in student tuition and fee revenue, net of scholarship allowances.
+Based on decreased enrollment and no increase in cadet fees, there was a \$2.2 million decrease in student tuition and fee revenue, net of scholarship allowances.
 The Citadel is monitoring the in-state vs. out-of-state mix of enrolled students for potential revenue impacts.
 A decline in the number of out-of-state students enrolled can negatively impact revenue.

-Cadet enrollment decreased 3.55% between fiscal years.
-The Citadel Graduate College increased 10.54%.
-A 10.90% decrease in other student categories occurred as well.
-During fiscal year 2022, The Citadel continued online programs for evening and graduate populations.
+Cadet enrollment decreased 4.11% between fiscal years.
+The Citadel Graduate College increased 4.50%.
+A 7.17% increase in other student categories occurred as well.
+During fiscal year 2021, The Citadel continued online programs for evening and graduate populations.
 Increases in enrollment for future semester are expected as the programs begin enrolling more students.

-Student Category Fall 2021 Enrollment Fall 2020 Enrollment # Increase / (Decrease) % Increase / (Decrease)
+Student Category Fall 2020 Enrollment Fall 2019 Enrollment # Increase / (Decrease) % Increase / (Decrease)

-Cadets 2,252 2,335 (83) (3.55)%
+Cadets 2,335 2,435 (100) (4.11%)

-Graduate Students 975 882 93 10.54%
+Graduate Students 882 844 38 4.50%

+Others

-Others (Includes Active Duty, Veteran,
+(Includes Active Duty, Veteran, 523 488 35 7.17%

-Student, etc.) 466 523 (57) (10.90)%
+Student, etc.)

-Totals 3,693 3,740 (47) (1.26)%
+Totals 3,740 3,767 (27) (0.72%)

-Source: Citadel Institutional Research Fall 2021 Student Enrollment Profile

-Source: Citadel Institutional Research Fall 2020 Student Enrollment Profile
+- Source: Citadel Institutional Research Fall 2020 Student Enrollment Profile - Source: Citadel Institutional Research Fall 2019 Student Enrollment Profile

-Cohort Fall 2021 Retention Fall 2020 Retention Retention rate of full-time bachelor's degree seeking undergraduate student who entered institution in the prior Fall 86% 88%
+Cohort Fall 2020 Retention Fall 2019 Retention Retention rate of full-time bachelor's degree seeking undergraduate student who entered institution in the prior Fall 88% 86%

-Source: Citadel Institutional Research Common Data Set 2021-2022

-Source: Citadel Institutional Research Common Data Set 2020-2021
+- Source: Citadel Institutional Research Common Data Set 2020-2021 - Source: Citadel Institutional Research Common Data Set 2019-2020

-The Military College of South Carolina MANAGEMENT'S DISCUSSION AND ANALYSIS (UNAUDITED) JUNE 30, 2022
+The Military College of South Carolina Management's Discussion and Analysis (Unaudited) June 30, 2021